oviche/oviche.github.io/_posts/2023-06-20-The Analysis of Redline Stealer.md

   ![img]({{ '/assets/images/Redline/redline-41.png' | relative_url }}){: .center-image }*(**Looking for wallet files**)*

-- Additionally, it searches for the following folders of crypto extensions inside the browsers paths.
+- Additionally, it searches for the following folders of crypto and authenticator extensions inside the browsers paths.
 When it finds these folders, it will exfiltrate all their files as regex **"\*"** is specified.

    ![img]({{ '/assets/images/Redline/redline-42.png' | relative_url }}){: .center-image }*(**Stealing files of Crypto wallets browser extensions**)*